kdps/kotlin_learn/Dialog.md

 ## 1.1.
 Show Dialog (With DataBinding)

-Warning : `Do not use android:onClick Event in Layout XML File`
+Warning : `Do not use android:onClick Event in Layout XML File When Use Dialog`

 ```Kotlin
 val mDialogBinding: LayoutBasicBinding = DataBindingUtil.inflate(getSystemService(Context.LAYOUT_INFLATER_SERVICE) as LayoutInflater, R.layout.layout_basic, null, false)